zeb1283/portfolio/essays/ics414_final.md

 Spoiler: nobody pushed anything significant.
 It was a fitting end to a disappointing semester.
 By the end of class time, 2 people had still never committed to our main repository over the course of the entire semester.
 Several commits were changing the text from uppercase to lowercase or modifying comments.

 However, I found a lot of peace in knowing that it was not my issue anymore.
 I have a job to look forward to with capable team members, and am ready to just get the semester over with.

+## The Project Itself

+As far as the project as a concept, I thought that it was an interesting idea.
+The projection metrics were fun to think about, and the problems the client asked us to tacle were definitely real.
+However, I do think that the deliverables were very open-ended.
+It didn't seem like they had a good idea of what they even wanted.
+Again, this is good practice for the actual field, but it was a bit frustrating in the very beginning of the project.
+I was unable to attend the final customer meeting as I was on a work flight to Los Angeles, but I'd imagine that there would be at least one group that was able to produce something that fulfilled their expectations.

+## My Own Performance

+Throughout this essay, I've been fairly critical of those around me.
+However, I also hope that I have shown that I know full well that I did not perform to the best of my ability.
+I have a complete understanding of the fact that if I did decide to pour all of my time and effort into this project, I could have produced something that I could have been proud of.

+I am not proud of the final product, and part of that responsibility does fall on me.
+However, I will say that I definitely put in my fair share of effort that would have been more than enough if a group of 8 were all equally participating and pushing changes through.

+## Suggestions

+1. I would love if people were able to create their own groups.
+I understand why this isn't the case, but I selfishly wish that it could be possible.
+2. Have some students as Q/A people, or just floaters that can be in the position to fill in for a group.
+Someone like that in my group's situation could have really helped out.

 ## Conclusion